phenopackets/phenopacket-schema/docs/index.rst

    requirements
    building-blocks
    examples
-   Creating and Reading Phenopackets with Java <java>
+   Working with Phenopackets in Java <java>